BrainsChange/Digital-Signal-Processing-Courseware/README.md

 # Digital-Signal-Processing-Courseware

 ## Courseware - How to use
-•	The book is written for an audience that does digital signal processing but that do not have a strong math or engineering background.
+This courseware is written for an audience that does digital signal processing but that do not have a strong math or engineering background.

 -For each lesson, be sure to do the modules in order: Basics, Tutorial, Give It a Try, Literacy.